information

 2. B. The Audit Services Division will adhere to generally accepted government auditing standards in conducting its work and will be considered independent as defined by those standards.

-3. C. If the Audit Services Division conducts an audit of an activity for which the City Auditor is or was responsible, the audit scope will state that the auditors are not organizationally independent with regard to the entity being audited.
+3. C. If the Audit Services Division conducts an audit of an activity for which the Auditor is or was responsible, the audit scope will state that the auditors are not organizationally independent with regard to the entity being audited.

 3.05.020 Scope of Audits.